 Can you freeze chili?

-Three bean chili freezes beautifully!
-Freezing is a great way to further extend the shelf life of your chili.
-It’s the perfect way to ensure you have an easy meal on hand for hectic weeknight dinners or quick lunches!
+This 3 bean chili recipe freezes beautifully!
+Freezing is the perfect way to further extend the shelf life of your chili.
+Plus, it’s a great way to save time and money!
+Make a big batch of chili and store the leftovers in your freezer to ensure you have an easy meals on hand for quick lunches and hectic weeknight dinners!

-Leftover chili should be stored in airtight containers or heavy-duty freezer bags.
+Store leftover vegetarian chili in airtight containers or heavy-duty freezer bags.
 Properly stored, chili will last 6 months in the freezer.

-- Leave one inch of headspace in the container or bag to allow for expansion.
+- Proper storage: Transfer the cool chili to a freezer-safe container or zip-closure bag.
+Make sure you leave one-inch of headspace in the container or bag to allow for expansion.
 If using a freezer bag, squeeze excess air out of the bag before sealing closed.

-- Label the container or bag with the expiration date and transfer to the freezer.
-Use within six months.
+- Label it: Label the container or bag with the expiration date and transfer to the freezer.

 Pro-tip #1: Portion out individual servings and store in single-size freezer-safe containers or zip-closure bags to have on hand for easy meals!